 - or more packs – AWOP.

-Trying to deliver against more than one objective is too scatter gun and implies that you are hedging your bets, not being targeted enough or not clear on what you are trying to achieve.
+Trying to deliver more than one object is to scattergun and implies that you are hedging your bets, not being targeted enough or not clear on what you are trying to achieve.

 You also need to know where you are starting and what is your target – a ‘from’ ‘to’ measure, so we can evaluate the activity afterwards and ask ourselves, did it work?
 And why?
 We need to capture learnings for next time and share the good and the bad, particularly with customers, as ultimately in many cases they are the implementer.